silverorange/so-retreat-charts/README.md

 In future, a cleaner approach may be using a Slack data export for a specific year.
 There does not seem to be an option to export a single channel.

+Newer projects use GitHub actions to deploy on merge:

+- air-institutes
+- es-translation-unit
+- emrap-go-client
+- emrap-go-server

 ### Pull Request Data

 This data comes from a series of GitHub GraphQL queries.
 Because the data comes